littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 --Innate trust (opinion bonus) in chartering overlord reduced to +25 and +25 (decaying) from +100.
 --Halved "Divided Loyalties" penalty for this subject type.
 --Innate loyalty bonus (tied to small Trade Value bonus for subject).
+--Choosing to install your species as rulers will benefit xenophobes and authoritarians, and increase subject monthly loyalty, but may lead to general unrest in the subject.
+--Improved process for "foreign rule" option, no longer completely destroys and replaces government, just changes primary species (and a few other things).
 --Greatly increased the "Colonial Trade" modifier bonus, making it the major benefit.
 --Updated effect description.
 --Subject status can be changed after setting (using Agreement menu).
---Improved process for "foreign rule" option.
+--Previous government should be restored if colonial charter ended.
 -Removed various logging outputs.

 v5.0.4 (06/01/22) - Trying to fix "code names"